 This ultimately results in an ice machine shutting down into its fail-safe mode until the water filter is clear and water can flow back to the machine.

-How Can I Make Sure My Ice Machine Water Filter Doesn’t Clog?
+How Can I Make Sure the Ice Machine Water Filter Doesn’t Clog?

 What’s the best way to keep your ice machine water filter clear?
 Clean it!
 Before we tell you how to clean an ice maker water filter, though, it’s important to know what type of filter you have.